magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-wordpress.md

 1. After the upload completes, refresh the cache according to the notification at the top of the page.

 Fastly validates the updated version of the VCL code during the upload process.
-If the validation fails, edit your custom VCL snippet to fix the issue.
+If the validation fails, edit the custom VCL snippet to fix the issue.
 Then, upload the VCL again.

 {% include cloud/cloud-fastly-manage-vcl-from-admin.md %}